How to copy a table from PDF to Excel: 8 methods explained

 6. Download the extracted data as a CSV or Excel file

-7. Open the downloaded file in Excel, copy the required cells, and paste the table into your Excel spreadsheet
+7. Open the downloaded file in Excel, copy the required cells, and paste the table into your Excel worksheet

 Excalibur gives you control over the extraction process — allowing you to autodetect tables, export in multiple formats, and even fine-tune the extraction settings.